Isle of Man queen scallop fishery

-It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete a Daily Queen Scallop Catch Return and a Manx Fish Producers By-Catch Form for all queen scallop fishing activity within the territorial sea.
-The Daily Queen Scallop Catch Return must be completed and placed into the designated logsheet collection boxes situated on the quayside of the harbours at Douglas, Ramsey, Peel and Port St. Mary on the day that the landing takes place.
-Copies of the Daily Queen Scallop Catch Return and Manx Fish Producers By-Catch Form and full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.
+It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete the NESTFORMS Electronic Daily Catch Return for all queen scallop fishing activity within the territorial sea.
+The NESTFORMS Electronic Daily Catch Return must be completed before 23:59 on the day that the fishing activity takes place.
+Full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.

 Isle of Man Queen Scallop Licences

-Sustainable fisheries management is the long term goal of both the Isle of Man Government and the Isle of Man Queen Scallop Management Board (QMB).
-In November 2014, after a challenging season, the QMB met to review the fishery and discuss future management options.
+Sustainable fisheries management is the long term goal of both the Isle of Man Government and the Isle of Man Scallop Management Board (SMB).
+In November 2014, after a challenging season, the then Isle of Man Queen Scallop Management Board (QMB) met to review the fishery and discuss future management options.
 The QMB recommended that further measures were necessary and specifically that the Department should investigate options to cap effort.
-Following a public consultation which demonstrated overwhelming industry support for a cap on effort, a series of recommendations were made by the QMB and accepted by the Department.
+Following a public consultation which demonstrated overwhelming industry support for a cap on effort, a series of recommendations were made by the board and accepted by the Department.

-A copy of the consultation summary can be found here.
+A copy of the consultation summary is available.

 It was recognised that there would be a number of genuine ‘pipeline’ cases as a result of these new measures and the Department considered these on a case by case basis.
 Unsuccessful applicants were able to appeal the decision, with appeals being considered by the QMB and applicants notified of the final decision by the Department.